 Invite 10 Friends and Pay $0 And remember every person you invite

 If you’re involved with the arts, and have an interest in Cuban, Latin American, or contemporary art, AUTHENTIC CUBA TRAVEL has an art tour of Cuba that’s designed specifically for you!
 Intimate, fun, and informative, our Cuban cultural tour is perfect not only for working artists, but also for any arts professional or art lover.

 AUTHENTIC CUBA TRAVEL’s partnership with the most significant artists and arts institutions in Cuba means that you’ll have the opportunity not only to visit world-class museums and galleries, but to also meet one-on-one with influential Cuban artists as part of this Cuba Art Tours & Travel edition departing on December 30, 2017 and ending on January 6, 2018.

 Authentic Cuba Travel is pleased to invite Canadian and US art professionals and enthusiast to join the last 2017 edition of our popular Art Cuba Tours.
 Operated in closed partnership with Cuba’s premier art institutions and Cuban artists and curators, the Cuba travel experience features first class services and best hotel accommodation.
-Choose to stay at the Presidente Hotel (Economy Package) or at the National Hotel (Premium Package) without breaking the bank!
+Choose to stay at the Riviera Hotel (Economy Package) or at the National Hotel (Premium Package) without breaking the bank!

 With AUTHENTIC CUBA TRAVEL, you’ll get exclusive access to important Cuban cultural organizations, a chance for some informative and enjoyable sightseeing, and the opportunity to interact with some of Cuba’s greatest artists.